marc2332/freya/book/src/guides/devtools.md

 # Devtools

-Devtools can be enabled by adding the `devtools` to Freya.
+Devtools can be enabled by enabling the `devtools` to Freya.

 ```toml
 // Cargo.toml